 Types of RV Generators

-If you want to know if a portable generator will work for your RV you will likely need to calculate the amount of power, you typically use in your RV.
+If you want to know if a portable generator will work for your RV, you will likely need to calculate the amount of power.
+You use in your RV.

 Propane Powered RV Generator

 - Pros: Clean burning, propane is generally less expensive than other generator types.
 Because they burn efficiently, propane generators generally last longer than other types of RV generators.

 - Cons: Propane powered generators generally don’t have as much power as gas or diesel-powered RV generators, so you’ll have to watch your power consumption.
 They can also burn through a tank of propane quickly, send you back to the refill station often.

 - Pros: Gasoline is very available, so it’s very easy to refill a gas-powered generator or keep reserve fuel around.
 Gasoline RV generators generally have more power than their propane powered cousins so you can power more appliances at a given time.